Port Williams, Nova Scotia: 20th Century

 Port Williams became a focus of the apple industry with a larger barrel making factory and a processing plant for apple exporter W.H.
 Chase.
 The wharves were rebuilt so serve large steamships in 1930 and continued in use until the 1970s.
 Although the apple industry declined after World War Two, several apple processing plants remained in Port Williams.

 Pulpwood was actively shipped from the port in 1950-1971, from the field behind the Port Williams Elementary School.
 The hull of the ships were fully exposed when sitting on the flat cribwork of the dock.

 Poultry, bulk feed and fuel feed plants were built around the railway until it ceased service to Port Williams in 2006.

 In 1972 the government gave $100,000 to renovate the wharf.
 Three years later the widest ship to dock at Port Williams brought a load of soybean meal to the port from Chicago.

+The old wharf has restaurant / pubs and in nearby Starrs Point there is a Cheese Farm.